-The central theme of Bahá'u'lláh's message is that humanity is one single race and that the day has come for its unification in one global society.
-God, Bahá'u'lláh said, has set in motion historical forces that are breaking down traditional barriers of race, class, creed, and nation and that will, in time, give birth to a universal civilization.
-The principal challenge facing the peoples of the earth is to accept the fact of their oneness and to assist the processes of unification.
+The central theme of Baha'u'llah's message is that humanity is one single race and that the day has come for its unification in one global society.
+God, Baha'u'llah said, has set in motion historical forces that are breaking down traditional barriers of race, class, creed, and nation and that will, in time, give birth to a universal civilization.
+The principal challenge facing the peoples of the earth is to realize their interdependence and to contribute toward the development of a just, peaceful, and prosperous society.

 One of the purposes of the Baha'i Faith is to help make this possible.
 A worldwide community of some six million Baha'is, representative of most of the nations, races and cultures on earth, is working to give Baha'u'llah's teachings practical effect, including: